 Learn from the pros how to: prepare for media interviews – target your audience, develop your messages, get yourself ready to maximize the benefit and impact of media exposure.
 In this practical, hands-on seminar/workshop, participants will learn key techniques and have numerous opportunities to practice them in audio and video-recorded simulations:

 - strengthen verbal techniques – pitch, pace, inflection, tone

 - handle difficult questions – personal opinion, speculation, rumour, persistent etc.

 - news conferences and ‘media availabilities’

 - media strategies and tactics

-Leadership in Times of Crisis [2 days]
+Leadership in Times of Crisis [1 or 2 days]

 WHO WOULD BENEFIT?
 Government officials – federal, provincial, municipal; Boards of Education, Hydro, hospital staff; Corporate and Association Executives, Emergency Preparedness officials, Directors of Communications, media relations practitioners, senior corporate leaders and managers who are responsible for managing isssues and projects, and ultimately, the reputaion of their organization.